Summary, Book 16

 at brave Achilles’ hands, descendant of Aeacus.”

-draws his last breath, Hector offers this lame response:
+As Patroclus draws his last breath, Hector offers this lame response:

 “Patroclus, why predict my own death for me?